Geometry3D component - extensions

 }

 You can easily test the effects of these fields by investigating your models in view3dscene.
 You can view in Wireframe mode to see the triangulation.
-You can try it on our test file: see our VRML/X3D demo models, file x3d/castle_extensions/triangulation.x3dv.
+You can try it on our demo models, for example

-Special value -1 for any of these fields means that we use some default, sensible value.
+Special value -1 for any of these fields means that we use a default value specified by the global variables DefaultTriangulationSlices, DefaultTriangulationStacks.

-Generally, triangulate more if the object is large or you want to see light effects (like light spot) looking good.
-If the object is small you can triangulate less, to get better rendering time.
+Generally, triangulate more if the object is large and you want to see the geometry precisely.

 2. Specify orientation of primitives (Box.ccw)